Skip to main content

 • The average of the annual performance score by 60 per cent

-• The respective written tests score by 40 per cent (may be decimal to one place).
+• The respective written tests score by 40 per cent (in decimal numbers turned into full).

 The annual performance score for specialisation subjects is the general average of the scores for specialisation subjects.

-For subjects not assessed through written exams, the annual performance score is the average of the first and second quarter.
+For subjects not assessed through written exams, the annual performance score is the average of the first and second term.

-The general average score (may be decimal to one place) is based on the average of the annual performance grades of all subjects assessed through written and non-written examinations, including the optional subjects and may be decimal to one place.
+The general average score (in decimal numbers turned into full) is based on the average of the annual performance grades of all subjects assessed through written and non-written examinations, including the optional subjects.

 Grading scale